GaloisInc/crucible/crux-mir/lib/Patches.md

   Crux's version is not suitable for doing actual timing (it hard-codes the time to a fixed date), but it does simulate much more easily than the actual implementation.

+* Replace `sys::{condvar,mutex,rwlock}` with Crux-specific implementation (last applied: June 1, 2023)

+  Because Crucible is effectively single-threaded, we can safely replace these with much simpler implementations that aren't nearly as tricky to simulate.